-Have Special Regard to the Desirability of Preserving any Listed Building or its Setting or any Features of Special Architectural or Historic Interest

-The Submission Neighbourhood Plan has special regard to the desirability of preserving features of architectural or historic interest within the Parish through Policies BF1, BF3 and BF4.

-Have Special Regard to the Desirability of Preserving or Enhancing Character or Appearance of any Conservation Area.

-As above, the Submission Neighbourhood Plan has special regard to the desirability of preserving features of architectural or historic interest within the Parish through Policies BF1, BF3 and BF4.

-The making of the neighbourhood development plan is not likely to have a significant effect on a European site (as defined in the Conservation of Habitats and Species Regulations 2010(2)) or a European offshore marine site (as defined in the Offshore Marine Conservation (Natural Habitats, &c.)
+- 4.5 Have Special Regard to the Desirability of Preserving any Listed Building or its Setting or any Features of Special Architectural or Historic Interest.
+The Submission Neighbourhood Plan has special regard to the desirability of preserving features of architectural or historic interest within the Parish principally through Policy ML11. - 4.6 Have Special Regard to the Desirability of Preserving or Enhancing Character or Appearance of any Conservation Area.
+There are currently no conservation areas in the Parish.
+But as above, the Submission Neighbourhood Plan has special regard to the desirability of preserving features of architectural or historic interest within the Parish principally through Policy ML11. - 4.7 The making of the neighbourhood development plan is not likely to have a significant effect on a European site (as defined in the Conservation of Habitats and Species Regulations 2010(2)) or a European offshore marine site (as defined in the Offshore Marine Conservation (Natural Habitats, &c.)
 Regulations 2007(3)) (either alone or in combination with other plans or projects).
+The

-The Neighbourhood Plan has been subjected to a separate Screening Process for Strategic Environmental Assessment Scoping and Habitat Regulations Assessment Screening prepared by Herefordshire Council and published for consultation as a Part of Regulation 14.
+Neighbourhood Plan has been subjected to a separate Screening Process for Strategic Environmental

+Assessment Scoping and Habitat Regulations Assessment Screening prepared by Herefordshire Council and published for consultation as a Part of Regulation 14.